FlowFuse/website/src/changelog/2024/07/flowfuse-assistant.md

 This is just the beginning.
 The FlowFuse Assistant will continue to evolve, with future updates bringing even more powerful features and enhancements.

-Starting from today, FlowFuse users can try this out on their instances.
+Starting from today, FlowFuse Assistant is available on FlowFuse Cloud.
+Users will need to update their instances to the latest stack to enable it.

 ![Node-RED Editor toolbar button for the assistant](./images/assistant-toolbar.png)